franzbascope/Laravel-Roles-Permissions/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

+## Instructions to run this project

+-   Git clone it.
+-   Set up your env varibles
+-   In your project directory run:
+    -   php artisan migrate && php artisan db:seed
+    -   php artisan serve
+-   And enjoy !

 ## Learning the process

 If you would like to learn about the process of making this project please checkout my youtube channel, thanks guys !